baseboxorg/jeffskinnerbox.github.io/content/articles/building-my-linux-box-the-implementation.md

 xsane is a X Window application and produces it output in [PNM format][09].
 You can convert this format to PDF (and many other formats) via the utility [`convert`][10] (e.g. `convert outfile.pnm outfile.pdf`).

+## Configuring HP LaserJet P2035 for Google Cloud Printing
+I later abandoned my Samsung printer for the HP LaserJet P2035;
+a basic black & white workhorse.
+Keeping the multipurpose Samsung working was just too much of a drain on my time.

+To get this printer working, I choose to use it with [Google Cloud Print][19].
+To do this, for the most part, I followed the post "[How can I easily set up a Google Cloud Print printer?][20]" to get my Linux box configured with the Google Cloud Print service.
+I then used "[How can I import my printer(s) into Google Cloud Print?][21]" to get my printer established within Google Cloud Print.

+With Google Cloud Print, I'm not only able to print from my Linux desktop, but from any Chrome browser when I'm logged in to my Google account.
+So I can print from my Chromebook, Android Phone, etc.
+The next step was to share this print with others, and that can be done by following this posting:
+[Share your printer][22].

 <h2>iPod Support</h2>
 Ubuntu comes with <a href="https://wiki.gnome.org/Apps/Rhythmbox">Rhythmbox</a> as its music playing application and can be used to synch with a iPod.